Kong/docs.konghq.com/app/gateway/2.8.x/reference/configuration.md

 #### portal_emails_from
 {:.badge .enterprise}

-The name and email address for the `From` header for portal emails
+The name and email address for the `From` header included in all Dev Portal emails.

 Example: `portal_emails_from = Your Name <example@example.com>`